top of page

 It Started With a Parrot

-For a while, a parrot used to visit my window ledge almost every day.
-It didn’t scream, destroy things, or behave like a typical bird.
-It would just sit there and watch me work.
+For a while, a parrot visited my window ledge almost every day.
+It didn’t scream, destroy things, or act like a typical bird.
+Instead, it just sat there and watched me work.
+Quietly.
+Judgmentally.
+Like a tiny green supervisor.

-At some point, it started feeling oddly familiar.
+At some point, it started to feel oddly familiar.
 Almost intentional.
-Like some long-lost ancestor checking in to see whether I was actually doing something useful with my life.
+Like some long-lost ancestor checking in to see if I was doing something useful with my life.
+Then one day… it stopped coming.

 Days passed.
 Then weeks.
-The window ledge stayed empty.Which led to the obvious spiral of questions:
+The window ledge stayed empty.
+This led to a spiral of questions:

 • Is it still coming when I’m not around?